BJBeecher/Cache/README.md

-# CacheKit
+# Cache

 A description of this package.

-CacheKit is a caching wrapper API build on Apples NSCache that allows key value storage of any type.
+Cache is a wrapper API build on Apples NSCache that allows key value storage of any type.